Prashant-zHere/Campus_Voice/README.md

 # CampusVoice - College Complaint Management System

-CampusVoice is a comprehensive web-based complaint management system designed to bridge the communication gap between students and college administrators.
+CampusVoice is a comprehensive web-based complaint and suggestion management system designed to bridge the communication gap between students and college administrators.
 The platform enables students to submit, track, and manage their complaints while providing administrators with tools to efficiently handle and resolve issues.

 ## 🚀 Features

 ### For Students
 - **User Registration & Authentication**: Secure signup and login system with email verification
-- **Complaint Submission**: Submit detailed complaints with file attachments (IMG, PDF, DOCX, etc Upto 5MB)
+- **Complaint Submission**: Submit detailed complaints/suggestions with file attachments (IMG, PDF, DOCX, etc Upto 5MB)
 - **Suggestion System**: Share suggestions for campus improvements
 - **Real-time Tracking**: Monitor complaint status and progress
 - **Dashboard**: Personal dashboard to view all submitted complaints